pdf-raku/PDF-raku/README.md

 Classes/roles in this module include:

 - `PDF` - PDF document root (trailer)
-- `PDF::Reader` - for indexed random access to PDF files
+- `PDF::IO::Reader` - for indexed random access to PDF files
 - `PDF::IO::Filter` - a collection of standard PDF decoding and encoding tools for PDF data streams
 - `PDF::IO::IndObj` - base class for indirect objects
 - `PDF::IO::Serializer` - data marshalling utilities for the preparation of full or incremental updates
 - `PDF::IO::Crypt` - decryption / encryption
-- `PDF::Writer` - for the creation or update of PDF files
+- `PDF::IO::Writer` - for the creation or update of PDF files
 - `PDF::COS` - Raku Bindings to PDF objects [Carousel Object System, see <a href="http://jimpravetz.com/blog/2012/12/in-defense-of-cos/">COS</a>]

 ## Example Usage